Increasing charity effectiveness

 Creating a supportive environment

-In the early days we worked to promote full cost recovery, in partnership with ACEVO and KPMG.
+In the early days we worked to promote Full cost recovery, in partnership with ACEVO and KPMG.
 The resulting template and principles were adopted by many organisations, including the Big Lottery Fund.
 We also worked on streamlining charity reporting requirements, which informed the National Audit Office’s guidance on grantee reporting, cutting red tape for charities and their statutory funders.

 The relationship between charities and the state has become more challenging in recent years.
-In our sector research pieces published between 2004 and 2010, a key element of analysis was how charities interacted with the state.
+In our charity sector research pieces published between 2004 and 2010, a key element of analysis was how charities interacted with the state.
 In recent years we have developed this further, with a sector focus on health, criminal justice and education.
 We have worked on projects developing and strengthening links between charities and commissioners, such as with the arts and cultural sector, and charities working on social determinants of health.

 We have always advocated for impact to be at the centre of charity and donor interactions.
 We have made the case for the importance of communicating impact in retaining and rebuilding public trust of charities.
 Key to this is impact reporting: our initial work on this drew heavily on the work of Intelligent Giving—an organisation which merged with NPC in 2009.
-Later came our partnership on Principles of good impact reporting, which remains a core source of guidance on impact reporting.
+Later came our partnership on Principles of good impact reporting, which remains a core source of guidance on impact reporting today.

 Looking to the future